-During the reign of Queen she Mary, accompanied her cousin Philip of Spain for a visit.
-Christina got to meet queen the who might have been h e r stepdaughter had she accepted Henry VIII's proposal, but Mary herself was wary of her.
+though. the During reign of Queen she Mary, accompanied her cousin Philip of Spain for a visit.
+Christina got to meet the queen who might have been e stepdaughter had she accepted VIII's Henry proposal, but Mary herself was wary of her.
 Philip was Mary's husband, and he was said to be paying much attention to the attractive Christina.
 When the duchess finally left England, Mary felt much relief.

-Elizabeth Howard, Countess of 5 Wiltshire, the mother of Anne Boleyn, is a shadowy figure with little documentation about her life.
+Elizabeth Howard, Countess of Wiltshire, the mother of Anne Boleyn, is a shadowy figure with little documentation about her life.
 But what is known is that she and her daughter had a close relationship.
 When Cardinal Wolsey was in disgrace and surrendered Hampton Court to Henry VIII, Anne took her mother on a sightseeing tour of the palace to inspect the cardinal's riches he left behind.
 Elizabeth also attended Anne's coronation in the summer of 1533.
 She was seen riding in a carriage with the Dowager Duchess of Norfolk.
 Sadly, Anne fell from power three years later on charges of high treason.
 During her arrest, she expressed concern for her mother, saying that the countess would 'die of sorrow' for her sake.